 To make it easier to read we have provided an abbreviated version (below) that includes all of the editorial content in the report.
-You can also access the full report, which is available in a vivid, easy-to-read PDF format with data from our “Key Findings” section collected from our industry survey, here.
+However, you can also access the full report, which is available in a vivid, easy-to-read PDF format with all the data from our “Key Findings” section.
+Read Full Report

 We hope you enjoy the content!

 If there’s one thing we can collectively embrace in 2020, it is a bit of nostalgia.
 Sure, we are still trying to be mindful, and grateful, and present, but the past can be a comforting balm when living in the moment looks more like “Groundhog Day” than “Eat, Pray, Love.”
 Whether you have been staring dreamily at old vacation photos on your camera roll or grinning at the sight of Mark Hamill and R2D2 back on your TV screen, being reminded of the days of old (or, you know, any day prior to February 2019) has been energizing and damn near delightful.
 GLR doesn’t mind that you’re fondly reminiscing—we are, too!—but might we suggest a tip for marrying the comfort of the past with the prospects of a vaccinated future?
 If “Saved By the Bell” can get a reboot, so can an old travel industry standby.
 (Re)enter: the travel agent.
 (Read more)

 Yucatan Three Ways